triyoza/Project-1-ETL-Business-Intelligence-FTDE/README.md

 - Open the jupyter notebook: etl.ipynb
 - Follow the steps in the notebook to perform the ETL process and upload the Data Marts to a spreadsheet.
-- Open Looker Studio and use the following link to view the data visualization: Your Looker Studio Link
+- Open Looker Studio and use the following link to view the data visualization:

 ## Visualization Results